SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 * Update silence currently cancels the upload instead of committing bytes already received as required by `Review.md`.
-* An empty upload is indistinguishable from initial silence and times out.
 * Shutdown removes ordinary API directories before deferred executors are fully reaped, which can race executor cleanup.
 * The readiness field names now describe paths and types without embedding FIFO